daniellogerstedt/health-tracker/README.md

 This activity has a counter and a button to increment the counter.
 It literally just goes up and up, never down.

+### Notifications

+The app will also send regular notifications to remind the user to drink water.

 ## Running the App